rzuritamilla/phr/plan_S/PITCHME.md

 @ulend

 ---
-### Principles
+### Principles#1
+@ul
-1. authors should retain copyright on their publications, which must be published under an open license;
+- authors should retain copyright on their publications, which must be published under an open license;
-2. the members of the coalition should establish robust criteria and requirements for compliant OA journals and platforms;
+- the members of the coalition should establish robust criteria and requirements for compliant OA journals and platforms;
-3. they should also provide incentives for the creation of compliant OA journals and platforms if they do not yet exist;
+- they should also provide incentives for the creation of compliant OA journals and platforms if they do not yet exist;
-4. publication fees should be covered by the funders or universities, not individual researchers;
+- publication fees should be covered by the funders or universities, not individual researchers;
+@ulend

 ---
-### Principles
+### Principles#2
+@ul
-5. such publication fees should be standardized and capped;
+- such publication fees should be standardized and capped;
-6. universities, research organizations, and libraries should align their policies and strategies;
+- universities, research organizations, and libraries should align their policies and strategies;
-7. for books and monographs, the timeline may be extended beyond 2020;
+- for books and monographs, the timeline may be extended beyond 2020;
+@ulend

+---
+### Principles#3
+@ul
-8. open archives and repositories are acknowledged for their importance;
+- open archives and repositories are acknowledged for their importance;
-9. hybrid open-access journals are not compliant with the key principle;
+- hybrid open-access journals are not compliant with the key principle;
-10. members of the coalition should monitor and sanction non-compliance.
+- members of the coalition should monitor and sanction non-compliance.
+@ulend

 ---